CSALabsAutomation/azure-cosmosdb-lab/steps/08_azure-cosmos-db-change-feed/documentation.md

 1. In the explorer pane on the left, locate the **DataGenerator** folder and expand it.

+1. In the open terminal pane, enter and execute the following command:

+    ```sh
+    dotnet new console
+    ```

+    > This command will create a new .NET Core project.
+The project will be a **console** project and the project.

+1. Visual Studio Code will most likely prompt you to install various extensions related to **.NET Core** or **Azure Cosmos DB** development.
+None of these extensions are required to complete the labs.

+1. In the terminal pane, enter and execute the following command:

+    ```sh
+    dotnet add package Microsoft.Azure.Cosmos --version 3.12.0
+    ```

+    > This command will add the [Microsoft.Azure.Cosmos](https://www.nuget.org/packages/Microsoft.Azure.Cosmos/) NuGet package as a project dependency.
+The lab instructions have been tested using the `3.12.0` version of this NuGet package.

+1. In the terminal pane, enter and execute the following command:

+    ```sh
+    dotnet add package Bogus --version 30.0.2
+    ```

+    > This command will add the [Bogus](./assets/https://www.nuget.org/packages/Bogus/) NuGet package as a project dependency.
+This library will allow us to quickly generate test data using a fluent syntax and minimal code.
+We will use this library to generate test documents to upload to our Azure Cosmos DB instance.
+The lab instructions have been tested using the `30.0.2` version of this NuGet package.

+1. In the terminal pane, enter and execute the following command:

+    ```sh
+    dotnet restore
+    ```

+    > This command will restore all packages specified as dependencies in the project.

+1. In the terminal pane, enter and execute the following command:

+    ```sh
+    dotnet build
+    ```

+    > This command will build the project.

 1. Select the `program.cs` link in the **Explorer** pane to open the file in the editor.

    ![The program.cs is displayed](./assets/08-console-main-default.jpg "Open the program.cs file")